DataDog/documentation/content/en/agent/autodiscovery/management.md

 ## Exclude containers

-Exclude containers from the Agent Autodiscovery perimeter with an exclude rule based on their `name` or `image` to collect **NO DATA** out of it.
+Exclude containers from the Agent Autodiscovery perimeter with an exclude rule based on their `name`, `image` or `kube_namespace` to collect **NO DATA** out of it.
 If a container matches an exclude rule, it won't be included unless it first matches an include rule.

 **Note**: Exclude rules support regexes, and are defined as a list of comma-separated strings.